Command Line Interface

 Perform a single pandas-style query expression on dataset samples

-This command takes a single string query statement, aplied it to the sample table in the dataset, and returns the dataset with the slice applied.
+This command takes a single string query statement, applied it to the sample table in the dataset, and returns the dataset with the slice applied.
 This mean that all enrichment layers get sliced.
 If no output (-o) is provided, by default this command will overwrite the provided dataset file.

 Note